[FishEye Knowledge Base]

 This is the simplest authentication method.
 It means that FishEye can connect to the repository using Git or Mercurial without any credentials or authentication.
 If you have supplied credentials via another mechanism (such as ssh-agent or a default passphrase-less private key for a ssh connection) Git or Mercurial will use this automatically.

 Screenshot: 'No authentication' selected for a local repository

-Fisheye's access to repositories is always read-only, so it can easily be used with repositories which only require authentication and authorization for write operations.
+FishEye's access to repositories is always read-only, so it can easily be used with repositories which only require authentication and authorisation for write operations.

 Screenshot: Generating a SSH key pair